eswincomputing/ebc7700-sbc-ubuntu/README.md

 ```

 :::warning
-If you are using a bootchain version prior to **2025.06.30**, you need to upgrade to bootchain version **2025.06.30 or later**.
-You cannot directly use the `es_burn` command to flash the bootchain; instead, you must flash it following the `RECOVER BOOTLOADER` method.
+If you are using a bootloader version prior to `2025.06.30` and want to  upgrade to bootloader version `2025.06.30` or later, you cannot directly use the `es_burn` command to flash the bootloader; instead, you must flash it following the `RECOVER BOOTLOADER` method.
 Refer to Section 6.1.1 of the document `EBC77_Series_Single_Board_Computer_UG_EN.pdf` [here](https://github.com/eswincomputing/ebc7700-sbc-ubuntu/releases/tag/2025.06.30).
 :::

 ### Ubuntu image burning